Features

 There are legal procedures to be followed when buying land in Kenya.
 It is therefore important to hire a lawyer who specialises in property transactions to guide you through the transaction procedures.

-The lawyer may assist you to obtain clearance documents such as land rates clearance from the county and land rent clearance from the Ministry of Lands.
+The lawyer may assist you in obtaining clearance documents such as land rates clearance from the county and land rent clearance from the Ministry of Lands.

-These documents are so important that failing to present them may result in the revocation of the deal through court order.
+These documents are so important that failure to present them may lead to a court order that is against this deal being revoked.

 5.)
 Closing the deal